-Compared to GALAH DR2, we improve our spectrum analysis with external astro- and photometric information from Gaia DR2 and 2MASS to estimate more accurate stellar surface gravities than before, thus breaking spectroscopic degeneracies.
+- Compared to GALAH DR2, we improve our spectrum analysis with external astro- and photometric information from Gaia DR2 and 2MASS to estimate more accurate stellar surface gravities, thus breaking spectroscopic degeneracies.
 We also use Spectroscopy Made Easy (SME) to analyse the entire spectral data set.

-- Reduced one-dimesional spectra across the four wavelength regions of the HERMES spectrograph
+- Reduced one-dimensional spectra across the four wavelength regions of the HERMES spectrograph

 - Stellar parameters (effective temperature, surface gravity, iron abundance, microturbulence, broadening)

 - The overall alpha-element abundance, and up to 30 elemental abundances per star